Passports of European Union candidate states: Visa requirements for the nationals of EU candidate states for travel to the EEA, United Kingdom and Ireland

-Nationals of the candidate countries have varying visa arrangements with the Schengen Area and the Common Travel Area members, as well as with the United States and Canada.
+Nationals of the candidate countries have varying visa arrangements with the Schengen Area and the Common Travel Area members, as well as with the United Kingdom and Ireland.
 The following table details the requirements:

 Current EU enlargement agenda

 The enlargement of the European Union involves the accession of new member states.
 This process began with the Inner Six, who founded the European Coal and Steel Community (the EU's predecessor) in 1952.
 Since then, the EU's membership has grown to twenty-seven with the most recent expansion to Croatia in 2013 and the departure of UK in 2020.

 Currently, accession negotiations are under way with several states.
 The process of enlargement is sometimes referred to as European integration.
 This term is also used to refer to the intensification of co-operation between EU member states as national governments allow for the gradual harmonisation of national laws.

 To join the European Union, a state needs to fulfil economic and political conditions called the Copenhagen criteria (after the Copenhagen summit in June 1993), which require a stable democratic government that respects the rule of law, and its corresponding freedoms and institutions.
 According to the Maastricht Treaty, each current member state and the European Parliament must agree to any enlargement.

-The present enlargement agenda of the European Union regards Turkey and the Western Balkans.
-Turkey has a long-standing application with the EU but the negotiations are expected to take many more years.
+The present enlargement agenda of the European Union regards Ukraine, the Western Balkans and potentially Turkey, which has a long-standing application with the EU.
 As for the Western Balkan states, the EU had pledged to include them after their civil wars: in fact, two states have entered, three are candidates, one applied and the others have pre-accession agreements.

 There are however other states in Europe which either seek membership or could potentially apply if their present foreign policy changes, or the EU gives a signal that they might now be included on the enlargement agenda.
 However, these are not formally part of the current agenda, which is already delayed due to bilateral disputes in the Balkans and difficulty in fully implementing the acquis communautaire (the accepted body of EU law).